vmware-tanzu/velero/design/secrets.md

 # Support for multiple provider credentials

-Currently, Velero only supports a single AIM access credential secret per location provider/plugin.
+Currently, Velero only supports a single credential secret per location provider/plugin.
 Velero creates and stores the plugin credential secret under the hard-coded key `secret.cloud-credentials.data.cloud`.

 This makes it so switching from one plugin to another necessitates overriding the existing credential secret with the appropriate one for the new plugin.